rueter/rueter.github.io/emerald/docs/Rueter2010_Adnominal-person-in-the-morphological-system-of-Erzya_sust261_Disertation-2010-12_PhD.md

 in the paradigm defectivity observable in the genitive slot of the possessive declension.
 (See specifics in (4.4.)
 PARADIGM DEFECTIVITY IN ERZYA POSSESSOR INDEXING.)
 It became apparent that the notion KIN-TERM is used inconsistently with regard to the two persons, 1SG and 2SG, involved in this defectivity.
-On the one hand, the indefinite-declension homonymic 1SG-genitive form in %Oń was observed in Šaxmatov's materials to appear with a smaller group of referents than that of the 2SG-genitive form %Ot́, namely, 1SG-genitive seemed to occur only with blood-kin term indicating distinct referent elder than the 1SG.
+On the one hand, the indefinite-declension homonymic 1SG-genitive form in %Oń was observed in Šaxmatovʺ's materials to appear with a smaller group of referents than that of the 2SG-genitive form %Ot́, namely, 1SG-genitive seemed to occur only with blood-kin term indicating distinct referent elder than the 1SG.